roonyh/node-get-give/doc/post.md

 ### How it will work

 I name this new module system `node-get` because `get` is the global used to load new modules with it.
-There's an executable named `node-get` that can be installed using `npm -g @roonyh/node-get`.
+There's an executable named `node-get` that can be installed using `npm -g node-get-modules`.
 You can run it just like the `node` executable.

 ```
 $ node-get hello.js